19th Annual ISIR Conference: Edinburgh, 2018: July 13-15

 Local hosts Dr. Michelle Luciano and Professor Timothy Bates warmly welcome you Edinburgh.
 The conference offers an unrivaled opportunity for those interested in intelligence to meet, present their research, and discuss current questions and applications.

-Satellite pre-conference: Come to the British Society for Personality and Individual Differences meeting on July 12th.
+Satellite pre-conference: British Society for Personality and Individual Differences, July 12th.
 No cost to ISIR attendees, with a joint reception.

 LIFETIME ACHIEVEMENT AWARD